Culture / Entertainment

 This isn’t the first time the company has taken over a building.
 Santa Fe is located inside of a former bowling alley, and the Vegas spot is in entertainment district AREA15.
 Denver was the first city to host Meow Wolf in a new build.
 It’s near Empower Field (Bronco Stadium) and surrounded by highways, but it still feels worlds away from reality.

-“The objective is to find something that inspires us to do something different,” he says.
-Although details about the name and theme aren’t ready to be released yet, Sheehan will say that they are very excited about it.
+“The objective is to find something that inspires us to do something different,” Sheehan says.

-Meow Wolf is currently looking for local artists who have a unique perspective on the world.
-“We want to see something that we’re delighted by and think visitors will be delighted by,” Sheehan says.
+Last year, Meow Wolf had an open call for local artists who have a unique perspective on the world.
+“We want to see something that we’re delighted by and think visitors will be delighted by,” Sheehan said at the time.
 “We’re focused on emerging artists and those from underserved communities.”

 In 2024, the Houston Meow Wolf is set to open in the Fifth Ward, designated a cultural district by Texas in 2020, marking the company’s fifth permanent exhibition.